 “So it’s less scary.”
 Like it was totally obvious.

 I was immediately interested, Katie not so much.
-He told us that the death trail is well known as The Plank Walk in the Sky and is on Mount Huashan (We later on learned that the shan is Chinese for mountain so it’s actually called Mount Hua) 120 kilimeters outside the city of Xi’an.
-He stumbled upon the experience by joining people on the trip with some other travelers he met at his hostel.
+He told us that the death trail is well known as The Plank Walk in the Sky and is on Mount Huashan (We later on learned that the shan is Chinese for mountain so it’s actually called Mount Hua) 120 kilimeters outside the city of Xi’an which is one of China’s ancient capital cities.
+Stumbling upon the experience, he joined people on the trip with some other travelers he met at his hostel.
 He told us if we liked beautiful views and a rush of excitement we had to see the Huashan mountain hike for ourselves.

 After a little convincing and research on when else was in the area – i.e. The Terra Cotta Warriors – Katie and I purchased plane tickets from Beijing to Xi’an and then from Xi’an back to Shanghai.
 We were going to Mount Hua!